tretos53/kubernetes-eos/README.md

 [2] - no source yet

-[3] - various AWS documentation pages
+[3] - various AWS documentation pages and email notifications from AWS.

 [4] - no source yet